Akash98Sky/rom_building_system_setup/README.md

 	$ g++ fullsetup.cpp -o fullsetup.out
 	$ ./fullsetup.out

-Then open the ~/.bashrc file -
+Then open the ~/.profile file -

-	$ nano ~/.bashrc
+	$ nano ~/.profile

-	** Search for these lines in the .bashrc file, add these if not found -
+	** Search for these lines in the .profile file, add these if not found -

 	# set PATH so it includes user's private bin if it exists
 	if [ -d "$HOME/bin" ] ; then
 		PATH="$HOME/bin:$PATH"
 	fi

-	** Again search for these lines in the .bashrc file, add these if not found -
+	** Again search for these lines in the .profile file, add these if not found -

 	# add Android SDK platform tools to path
 	if [ -d "$HOME/platform-tools" ] ; then